coy17a/FinalProjectCleaningDataSpecialization/README.md

     group_by(Subjects_Number,Activity)%>%
     summarise_all(funs(mean))

-However to obtain a tidy data set we should spread the subjects.
-This is achieved by gather the date by all the variables in one column and then spread the subjects
+However to obtain a tidy data set we should spread the Measurements.
+This is achieved by gather the date by all the variables in one column and then spread the Measurements.

     tidydf <- gather (tidydf,features$X2,key="Measurements",value="mean")
-    tidydf <- spread (tidydf,Subjects_Number,mean)
+    tidydf <- spread (tidydf,Measurements,mean)

 Finally the data frames product of this project are saved as csv files: